Applying to Law School?

 - Have transcripts from all undergraduate institutions you have attended sent to the CAS.

 - Meet with the pre-law advisor, who will help you assess the strength of your application in relation to schools you are considering.
-Request a critique of your personal statement draft.
+Request a critique of your resume (for law school, it can go on to two pages), personal statement draft, diversity statement, and any other essays.

 - Complete the FAFSA and other need analysis forms such as Need Access as well as any institutional financial aid applications as soon after January 1 as possible.

-- Meet with the pre-law advisor in the spring to assess your options as schools respond to you.
+- Meet with the pre-law advisor in the winter/spring to assess your options as schools respond to you.

 - Before leaving campus, have a final transcript sent to any schools still considering your application.